iZucken/regex-ordering/README.md

 ## solution A

-The possibly simplest solution imaginable could be attaching a global manual ordering property to the pait of pattern-rules.
+The possibly simplest solution imaginable could be attaching a global manual ordering property to the pair of pattern-rules.
 But that would in essence just put the burden of *total* ordering patterns on a person.
 Even with all included tools, like being able to quickly find what kinds of pages what patterns apply to, and what patterns were applied in what order to a page, it is too burdensome and inprecise.